On the exponential convergence of input-output signals of nonlinear feedback systems

 \section{Introduction}

-Two main approaches to nonlinear systems stability analysis are the state-space and input-output methods.
+\IEEEPARstart{T}{wo} main approaches to nonlinear systems stability analysis are the state-space and input-output methods.
 The former is dominated by Lyapunov-type theory~\cite{khalil2002nonlinear,van2000l2}.
-An appealing advantage of the Lyapunov theory is that both asymptotic and exponential stability are readily accommodated by it.
-Asymptotic convergence to an equilibrium (or, more generally, a set) often leaves much to be desired, because the convergence may be arbitrarily slow.
-On the other hand, exponential convergence is always a more befitting property than asymptotic convergence if it can be established, inasmuch as in this case the user gets a handle on the rate at which the convergence takes place.
-In an input-state-output feedback framework, the notion of exponential dissipativity~\cite{haddad2011nonlinear} is valuable when it comes to exploiting Lyapunov theory to establish exponential stability.
+An appealing advantage of the Lyapunov theory is that both asymptotic and exponential stability are readily accommodated.
+Asymptotic convergence to an equilibrium (or, more generally, a set) often leaves much to be desired, given that the rate of convergence may be arbitrarily slow.
+On the other hand, exponential convergence is a stronger property than asymptotic convergence if it can be established, since in this case, the user has information on the rate at which the convergence takes place.
+In the input-state-output framework~\cite[Chapter 3]{van2000l2}, the notion of exponential dissipativity~\cite{haddad2011nonlinear,khong2022feedback} is valuable when it comes to exploiting Lyapunov theory to establish exponential stability.
 In numerical analysis~\cite{nocedal1999numerical}, exponential convergence is known as linear convergence, and Lyapunov-type methods have been successfully deployed to show also sub-linear and super-linear convergence.